nuarc/cowin_availability/README.md

-# cowin_availability
+# COVID vaccines availability in INDIA
-This project contains simple script to find COVID vaccine availability, this can be automated to send notifications.
+This project contains simple script to find COVID vaccine availability in India.
+It can be automated to send notifications.
 I am using MS teams notifications.

 ## Pre-requisites